 What are Pupusas?

-- Add the filling.
-Scoop about a tablespoon of the beans and place in the center of the masa disc, followed by a sprinkle of cheese.
-Gently bring the edges of the dough up and around the filling, pinching it closed into a ball.
-Gently pat the dough between your palms again to form it back into a disc.
+Form Pupusa: Gently bring the edges of the dough up and around the filling.
+Pinch it closed into a ball, then gently pat/slap the dough back and forth between your palms to form it back into a disc.

-Cooked pupusas are best served warm, right off the griddle.
-If you don’t use all of the masa dough, leftover dough can be stored in the refrigerator in a tightly sealed container for 1-2 days.
-If the dough dries out at all you can add a little more warm water to it before using.
+To Store: Cooked pupusas are best served warm, right off the griddle.
+Leftover masa dough can be stored in the refrigerator in a tightly sealed container for 1-2 days.
+If the dough dries out, add a little more warm water to it before using.

 Leftover cooked pupusas should be stored in an airtight container in the fridge.
 Reheat them on a hot griddle for a minute on each side.

-To freeze pupusas, make them through step 6 (just before cooking them) and place them flat on a baking sheet.
-Freeze them for 30 minutes and then transfer them to a tightly sealed ziplock bag and place them back in the freezer for up to 3 months.
-To reheat, allow them to thaw completely and follow steps 7-8.
+To Freeze: Make the pupusas, but don’t cook them.
+Place them flat on a baking sheet then freeze them for 30 minutes.
+Transfer to a tightly sealed freezer bag and place them back in the freezer for up to 3 months.
+To reheat, allow them to thaw completely and follow the steps for cooking and serving.